mmh352/ou-sphinx-theme/demo/source/extensions/youtube.rst

       For the first time in history, people and machinery are working together, realising a dream.
 A uniting force that knows no geographical boundaries, without regard to race, creed or colour.
 A new era where communication truly brings people together.
 This is the Dawn of the Net.

       ...

-.. youtube:: LGnJw9rtjas
-   :width: 425
-   :height: 344

-   [Music]

-   [01:04]

-   For the first time in history, people and machinery are working together, realising a dream.
-A uniting force that knows no geographical boundaries, without regard to race, creed or colour.
-A new era where communication truly brings people together.
-This is the Dawn of the Net.

-   ...

 Example without transcript: